 Honda’s sales target for the new Shuttle in Japan in 3,000 units per month.

 Product information applies to models sold in Japan.
-Features, specifications and prices are subject to change without notice.
+Features and specifications are subject to change without notice.

 News source and photos courtesy of Honda Motor Co., Ltd.

 Story (commentary) © 2015 CarNichiWa.com